angelprzz/websockets-chat-app/README.md

 2. Install the dependencies with "npm install"
 3. Start the project with "npm run start".
 4. Open http://localhost:3000 in your browser.

-**You can check the app in production at https://angel-chat-app.herokuapp.com/**